zchee/neovim-wiki/Introduction.md

 Development happens in the [Neovim GitHub organization][]; the code is split across several repositories, unlike the current Vim source tree.

-There are separate repositories for GUIs, plugins, runtime files (official vimscript) and distributions.
-This lets the editor receive improvements much faster, because the patches don't have to go through a single person for approval.

 Travis CI is used for continuous integration, so pull requests are automatically checked.